 Serious Monkey Brewery

 We only discovered Kwun Tong brewers Serious Monkey Brewery when researching who is (was) doing brewery tours, and we have not yet tried any of their beers.
-Their dry-hopped imperial IPA Mermaid's Punch recently won an award, and you can buy it from them on their website.
-We are very keen to try their Hyena Laugh imperial IPA, which uses Kweik yeast and is dry-hopped for an extra-hoppy aroma.
+Their dry-hopped Imperial IPA Mermaid’s Punch recently won an award, and you can buy it from them on their website.
+We are very keen to try their Hyena Laugh Imperial IPA, which uses Kweik yeast and is dry-hopped for an extra-hoppy aroma, but it seems they have gone underground… Has anyone seen them anywhere…?

 The Seven Brews beers available here in Hong Kong are brewed at the Hong Kong Beer Co brewery in Chai Wan.
 We first tried their delicious Too Easy India Pale Ale when they debuted at the Food’s Future Summit in 2018, where we found out that they had teamed up with A Plastic Ocean to promote reducing the use of single-use plastics.
 They have another charity programme launching this year but are tight-lipped for now.